balthazarneveu/interactive_pipe/samples/readme.md

 ## Jupyter notebook tutorial
-*Since ipywidgets in notebooks are supported, the tutorial is also available in a [google collab notebook](https://colab.research.google.com/drive/1PZn8P_5TABVCugT3IcLespvZG-gxnFbO?usp=sharing)*
+*Since ipywidgets in notebooks are supported, the tutorial is also available in a [Google Colab notebook](https://colab.research.google.com/drive/1PZn8P_5TABVCugT3IcLespvZG-gxnFbO?usp=sharing)*

 ## Code samples
 Please find some [code samples](/samples)